Buy Refurbish Refinance Rent: Building a Rental Portfolio Quickly

 • You can scale up your business and achieve your financial goals faster, by repeating the process and buying more properties.

-WHAT ARE THE CHALLENGES OF THE BRR STRATEGY?
+WHAT ARE THE CHALLENGES OF THE BRRR STRATEGY?

 • You need to have some cash and access to funding, to buy and upgrade the properties.